Main content

 Research

-• Study of the impact of transition processes on public institutions, with reference to the simplification and digitisation of procedures, the reduction of corruption phenomena, and the speed and efficiency of justice systems (SDG 16,17).
+• What impact do transition processes have on public institutions, in terms of the simplification and digitisation of procedures, the reduction of corruption phenomena, and the speed and efficiency of justice systems?
+(SDG 16,17).

 • Climate change and health (SDG 3, 13).
-What impact extreme events caused by climate change have on the health of the population, in particular on the most vulnerable people; What can be effective risk mitigation and reduction measures?
-What will be the likely consequences of these measures on the economic and social well-being of the populations most at risk?
+What impact do extreme events caused by climate change have on the health of the population, in particular on the most vulnerable people?
+What can be effective risk mitigation and reduction measures?
+What role will telemedicine play?

 • Food, ecology and biodiversity (SDG 2, 3, 12, 13).
 What is the impact of healthy food choices on the environment, and biodiversity?
 What influence can biodiversity policies have on the availability of health food and on other aspects such as the landscape and factors that determine climate change?